ErpNetDocs/tech/modules/logistics/wms/how-to/assign-worker.md

    ![Picture](pictures/assign_worker_single.png)

 3. This action triggers a dropdown list of available warehouse workers.

-The displayed workers are filtered based on the warehouse selected in the document.
+   The displayed workers are filtered based on the **warehouse** selected in the document.

-   Select the preferred worker from the dropdown list and confirm your choice by clicking **OK** This executes the function.
+   **Select** the preferred worker from the dropdown list and confirm your choice by clicking **OK**.
+This executes the function.

    ![Picture](pictures/select_single_worker.png)